MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-connectivity-from-office-365-to-sharepoint-server.md

 This section helps you plan the architecture of the SharePoint Server web applications that you will use in your hybrid environment.

 Inbound connectivity requires a secure communication channel between the on-premises SharePoint Server farm and SharePoint in Microsoft 365.
-Data is exchanged between a site collection in SharePoint and an on-premises web application over this communication channel.
+Data is exchanged between a site collection in SharePoint in Microsoft 365 and an on-premises web application over this communication channel.

 SharePoint in Microsoft 365 sends requests to a reverse proxy server that relays the requests to a specific web application in the on-premises SharePoint Server farm that is configured for SharePoint hybrid.
 We refer to this as the primary web application.